acl-org/acl-2023/_pages/program/accepted.md

 **PruMUX: Augmenting Data Multiplexing with Model Compression**<br>_Yushan Su, Vishvak Murahari, Karthik Narasimhan and Kai Li_

-**It Takes Two to Tango: Navigating Conceptualizations of NLP Tasks and Measurements of Performance**<br>_Arjun Subramonian, Xingdi Yuan, Hal Daum III and Su Lin Blodgett_
+**It Takes Two to Tango: Navigating Conceptualizations of NLP Tasks and Measurements of Performance**<br>_Arjun Subramonian, Xingdi Yuan, Hal Daumé III and Su Lin Blodgett_

 **On Degrees of Freedom in Defining and Testing Natural Language Understanding**<br>_Saku Sugawara and Shun Tsugita_